expresspigeon/blog/src/content/posts/2012/increase-email-open-rates-with-a-teaser-line.md

 * Have a misspelling

 Yeah, first impressions matter.
-Don't look like the first kid sent home in the spelling bee.
+Don&apos;t look like the first kid sent home in the spelling bee.

 * Sound spammy